Legitamine/metanthropes/README.md

 Metanthropes™ aims to utilize the latest and best that the amazing Foundry VTT platform offers.

--   Foundry VTT version 13 is currently supported.
-Latest verified version is v13.348.
+-   Foundry VTT version 13 and version 14 are currently supported.
+Latest verified version is v14.352.

 ## Supported 3rd Party Modules